-She is also an active research scientist in the field of assisted reproductive technology, with peer-reviewed publications in the scientific literature.
-She takes a special interest in the evaluation and presentation of risk at the intersection of law and medicine.
-Alyce seeks to bring the exactness of the scientific method to her practice of law, then uses her findings to build bridges and guard against regulatory overreach.
+She was also an active research scientist in the field of assisted reproductive technology, with peer-reviewed publications in the scientific literature.
+She took a special interest in the evaluation and presentation of risk at the intersection of law and medicine.
+Alyce sought to bring the exactness of the scientific method to her practice of law, using her findings to build bridges and guard against regulatory overreach.

-The primary concentration of Alyce’s practice is the representation of hospitals and other health care providers, but she has experience in a wide variety of health law sub-areas, such as reimbursement, fraud and abuse, joint ventures, contracting, governance, accreditation, corporate compliance, credentialing and medical staff matters, managed care, and provider licensing.
-Alyce deals regularly with issues surrounding the 340B Drug Discount Program, and the Sunshine Act.
-She also has assisted health care entities in various sectors with internal investigations.
+The primary concentration of Alyce’s practice was the representation of hospitals and other health care providers, but she has experience in a wide variety of health law sub-areas, such as reimbursement, fraud and abuse, joint ventures, contracting, governance, accreditation, corporate compliance, credentialing and medical staff matters, managed care, and provider licensing.
+Alyce dealt regularly with issues surrounding the 340B Drug Discount Program, and the Sunshine Act.
+She also assisted health care entities in various sectors with internal investigations.

-The first woman partner at Quarles & Brady, Alyce has always strived to serve as a bridge among individuals and groups from very different fields and perspectives.
+The first woman partner at Quarles & Brady, Alyce had always strived to serve as a bridge among individuals and groups from very different fields and perspectives.

 Education and Honors